enthought/enable/docs/source/kiva/font_manager.rst

 Overview
 --------
-The basic function of :class:`FontManager` is to provide a :py:meth:`findfont` method which can be called by the :class:`~.Font` class to resolve a font name or font file location on the system where the code is running.
+The basic function of :class:`FontManager` is to provide a :py:meth:`findfont` method which can be called by the :class:`Font <kiva.fonttools.font.Font>` class to resolve a font name or font file location on the system where the code is running.

 To accomplish this, it: